 How?
 Real-Time Analytics reduces complexity and simplifies data integration.
-Quick access to data insights is achieved through automatic data streaming, automatic indexing and data partitioning of any data source or format, and by using the on-demand query generation and visualizations.
+Gain quick access to data insights with just seconds of provisioning, automatic data streaming, indexing, and partitioning for any data source or format, and on-demand query generation and visualizations.
 This user process is simplified while preserving powerful analytical capabilities.
 Real-Time Analytics lets you focus on your analytics solutions by scaling up seamlessly with the service as your data and query needs grow.

 Real-Time Analytics is a fully managed big data analytics platform optimized for streaming, and time-series data.
 It utilizes a query language and engine with exceptional performance for searching structured, semi-structured, and unstructured data.
 Real-Time Analytics is fully integrated with the entire suite of Fabric products, for both data loading, data transformation, and advanced visualization scenarios.

 - Capture, transform, and route real-time events to various destinations, including custom apps.